zhuang27149/e-sport-company/Where to find the fantastic e-sports companies.md

 #### 2.3.2 Data processing of tianyancha
 Next, we cleaned the data from Tianyancha.
-On one hand,  the column of “注册资本(registered capital)”was string instead of numeric so it was unable to make a ranking.We transformed   the string type into numeric and created a new column called ’moneylist’, whose value can be sorted.
+On one hand,  the column of “注册资本(registered capital)” was string instead of numeric so it was unable to make a ranking.We transformed   the string type into numeric and created a new column called ’moneylist’, whose value can be sorted.
 On the other hand, we only need data of years when the e-sports companies were established, while  the column of “成立日期(date of establishment)” contained too much information.
 So, we extracted the years and put them into a new list “years”.
 After adjusting the column, the new data frame is as shownin this table below.